Prane23/Databricks-End-to-End-CRM-Analytics-Pipeline/README.md

 # 🚀 Databricks End-to-End CRM Analytics Pipeline

- An end-to-end pipeline on Databricks using PySpark and Delta Lake to process sales data into Bronze, Silver, and Gold layers following the Medallion Architecture for analytics and reporting.
+This project demonstrates an end-to-end data pipeline for CRM analytics using Databricks.
+It covers ingestion, transformation, and analytics layers following the Medallion Architecture (Bronze → Silver → Gold).
+The pipeline is designed to:
+   -  Ingest raw CRM data from multiple sources.
+   -  Cleanse and standardize data for analytics.
+   -  Generate curated datasets for reporting and insights.
+---

-🛠 Tech Stack
+## 🛠 Tech Stack
 - Databricks
 - PySpark
 - Delta Lake